dfinity/portal/docs/motoko/intro/06-Floats.md

 2 : Float // 2 : Float
 ```

-Floats are stores in special format that save the data with a certain precision.
+Floats are stored in special format that save the data with a certain precision.
 So, the value of the literal could be different from the input value.
 ```motoko
 -0.1 // -0.100_000_000_000_000_01 : Float
      // The value is VERY close to -0.1